FB Pixel

 Step 4 – Collaboration

-• Workshops
+• Workshops and training sessions

-• Creative sessions
+• Creative and cultural activities

-• Exchange DAO sessions
+• Exchange DAO participation (1–1 CED sessions)

-• Regeneration initiatives
+• Regeneration or community-based initiatives

-Step 5 - End-of-Cohort Recognition
+Step 5 – Review & End-of-Cohort Recognition

-• Partner/Sponsor Certificate
+• A Partner Certificate

-• Logo or mention in Summary Report
+• Logo or name inclusion in the DEP 2 Summary Report